• Skip to primary navigation

 Notes

-*If you want a sweeter base, you can use all honey crisp or golden delicious apples.
+Types of apples: If you want a sweeter base, you can use all Honey Crisp or Golden Delicious apples.
 If you want your crisp to be tangier, use all granny smith apples.
-However, if suggest using half honey crisp and half granny smith.
+However, if suggest using half Honey Crisp and half Granny Smith.

-**To make oat flour place rolled oats in a blender or a food processor and blend for 1 minute or until a fine flour is formed.
+To make oat flour: place rolled oats in a blender or a food processor and blend for 1 minute or until you have a fine powder.

-***To make this nut-free, you can replace the walnuts with sunflower seeds, more pepitas, or apricot seeds.
+To make this nut-free: replace the walnuts with sunflower seeds, more pepitas, or apricot seeds.

 Storage:

-Fridge: Let it cool to room temperature, then transfer to an air-tight container and cover with a lid.
-Save in the fridge for up to 4-5 days.
-Keep in mind that as the days pass by, the crisp topping becomes a bit soggy.
+• Fridge: Let it cool to room temperature, then transfer to an airtight container and cover with a lid.
+Store in the fridge for 4-5 days.
+Keep in mind that as the days pass by, the crisp topping becomes a bit soggy, but reheating helps it crisp back up.

 Nutrition